dolfly/nmdb/doc/guide.rst

 Introduction
 ============

-nmdb_ is a simple and fast cache and database for TIPC_, TCP and UDP clusters.
+nmdb_ is a simple and fast cache and database for controlled networks.
-It allows applications in the cluster to use a centralized, shared cache and database in a very easy way.
+It allows applications in the network to use a centralized, shared cache and database in a very easy way.
 It stores *(key, value)* pairs, with each key having only one associated value.
+At the moment, it supports the TIPC_, TCP and UDP protocols.

 This document explains how to setup nmdb and a simple guide to writing clients.
 It also includes a "quick start" section for the anxious.